 While stumbling along through the Internet, I found two noteworthy sites.
 First, since M&M celebrates boozy baking, someone went to the trouble of listing all of the alcohol mentioned in Outlander books.

 Anyhoo, In the series, the Scots often eat “parritch” for breakfast, said with a nice Scottish accent.
 For us, it’s something similar to porridge or oatmeal.
-An interesting tid-bit about myself: I do not really like normal oatmeal.
+An interesting tidbit about myself: I do not really like normal oatmeal.
 At all.
-There’s just something about it that I find unappealing, both in regards to texture and flavor.
-I’m not joking when I say that this oatmeal is a game changer.
+There’s just something about it that I find unappealing, both in regards to texture and flavour.
+I’m not joking when I say that this oatmeal is a game-changer.
 Although it’s not the parritch that Jamie Fraser would eat, it’s certainly a good alternative!

 Since moving to South Carolina, I happened upon a rather outstanding store called The Scottish Mill Shop.
 If you happen to be near Hilton Head, be sure to check it out.
 I stumbled upon it during my Outlander obsession.
 Rather convenient, huh?

 In the back, they carry a section of Scottish foods like tea, shortbread cookies, condiments, etc. I happened to buy a box of Scottish oats, mainly because the picture on the box made me chuckle — this kilted Highlander throwing a shot put gives the Brawny man a run for his money.

 If you want to be precise about it, the porridge that Jamie Fraser would have eaten would have been closer to cooking steel-cut oats.
 These oats with the Scotsman on the box were more like quick oats (in America).
 For this baked oatmeal recipe, I prefer to use old fashioned oats.
 They’re less processed and make for a better texture.